marodrig/news_report/README.md

 ### Three most popular articles

-Prints a table containing a column witht the Article title, and a second column sith the number of views of the corresponding article.
+Prints a table containing a column witht the Article title, and a second column showing the number of views of the corresponding article.
 Sorted in descending order.

 #### Example Output for Three Most Popular articles: NOT THE ACTUAL REPORT